animo/siera-cli/README.md

 <!-- Add badges? -->

-Agent CLI is the most convenient way for self-sovereign identity (SSI) developers to interact with SSI agents.
+The Agent CLI is the most convenient way for self-sovereign identity (SSI) developers to interact with SSI agents.

-* **Environments** to easily manage configuration for multiple projects and agents
+- **Environments** to easily manage configuration for multiple projects and agents
-* **Automations** that you can perform against an agent
+- **Automations** that you can perform against an agent
-* **Mock data** so that you can focus on the important task of building your application instead of other foobar (coming soon 🚧)
+- **Mock data** so that you can focus on the important task of building your application instead of other foobar (coming soon 🚧)

 If you are looking for more information about the concepts, example code and tutorials on how to use the CLI we recommend you check out our extensive [docs](https://docs.agent-cli.animo.id/).